-- We have a special teddy called Barnaby Bear that will be sent home with one child a week on Friday as a special treat.
+- We have a special teddy called Barnaby Bear that will be sent home with one child a week on Friday as a special treat, this will be alongside the merit award.
 It would be lovely for you or your child to write in the book what they did that weekend, rather like a diary.
 You could scribe a picture that that they have drawn, they could try to write their name, or you could simply make a note that Barnaby came to your house.
-Please write and draw in pencil - Barnaby will not start going home until the children are in full time - Some parents in the past have uploaded their child's adventures with Barnaby onto Class Dojo as opposed to writing it in the book.
-This is absolutely fine too! ^(C)
+Please write and draw in pencil - Barnaby will not start going home until the children are in full time